qakaio/qakaio/README.md

 There's also a solidified gland inside both sides of my jaw, and on some points of my spine, just like the nerve behind my neck.
 They also use this shitty version of me as an argument, since I am under this kind of pressure I act crazy in front of people, friends of mine can't recognize me anymore and get involved in the middle of this crossfire.

-They make me unable to think, it got to the point of involving my daughter and also putting friends of mine in danger, and even involving drug dealers.
+They make me unable to think, it got to the point of involving my daughter and also putting friends of mine in danger.
 Some people know the truth but are just afraid to talk about it since it comes to this point.

 ### The fake image in front of people's situation